Definitions

 About

-The character 麿 is a kokuji, invented in Japan rather than borrowed from Chinese.
-Structurally, it combines 麻 (má) above and 吕 (lǚ) below, used here for their phonetic values: the top component provides the sound "ma", and the bottom provides "ro", together forming the Japanese pronunciation "maro".
-Etymologically, it was created to write a classical Japanese first-person pronoun meaning "I" or "myself", used by nobility and court officials in ancient times.
-It also became a popular suffix in male given names, appearing frequently in historical texts and traditional naming conventions.
+The character 麿 is a kokuji, a character invented in Japan rather than adopted from Chinese.
+It is a vertical composition of 麻 (má) above 吕 (lǚ), the components selected for their Japanese phonetic values, not their meanings: 麻 provides "ma" and 吕 provides "ro", together rendering the pronunciation "maro".
+Originally, it was created to write a classical first-person pronoun meaning "I", commonly used by nobility and court officials in ancient times.
+It later became a popular suffix in male given names, appearing widely in historical records and traditional naming conventions.